maciej-w/beautiful-jekyll/_posts/2017-06-16-playing-with-arrays-part-II.md

 {% highlight javascript %}
 function getHighPrices(stocks){
-  return stocks.filter(
+  return stocks.filter(function(stock){
-    //The below is the predicate function
-    function(stock){
       return stock.price >= 400;
   })
 };
 {% endhighlight %}

-The main part of the above is a predicate function, a function which returns True or False based on a condition, in this case the condition is 'stock.price >= 400'.
+The main part of the above is a predicate function (function(stock{...}), a function which returns True or False based on a condition, in this case the condition is 'stock.price >= 400'.
 If the result is True, the filter function pushes the 'current' stock element (e.g. {symbol:"GG", price:500.65}) to an array.
 This Array is then returned by using: